Connect with us

 Hall of Fame quarterback Brett Favre, who has become a central figure in Mississippi’s ongoing welfare scandal, broke his months-long silence in a statement to Fox News on Tuesday.

-Favre has been a subject of Mississippi Today and national this year for being the inspiration behind at least $8 million in welfare misspending.
+Favre has been a subject of Mississippi Today and national reporting this year for being the inspiration behind at least $8 million in welfare misspending.
 While the former quarterback has not been charged with a crime, he had been ordered to pay back $1.1 million in welfare dollars he received.

 Earlier this month, Favre hired Trump White House attorney Eric Herschmann as his lead counsel.
 And in recent weeks, several sponsors have reportedly distanced themselves from the the Hall of Fame quarterback and native Mississippian.

 Among the welfare expenses Favre inspired was a $5 million payment to University of Southern Mississippi, his alma mater, for a volleyball center.
-The planners of the called the building a “wellness center,” the building would serve needy families in the Hattiesburg area.
+The planners of the project called the building a “wellness center,” claiming the building would serve needy families in the Hattiesburg area.

 When Mississippi Today asked Favre in 2020 if he had discussed the volleyball center with then-Gov. Phil Bryant, who oversaw the state welfare agency, Favre said, “No.” But text messages uncovered earlier this year and published in Mississippi Today’s “The Backchannel” investigation show Favre had several conversations with Bryant about the project.